emcd/python-accretive/documentation/sphinx/contribution.rst

   However, avoid responses like "don't do that," as they can be perceived as condescending.
 Recommend rather than command.

+* **No Egotism**: Argue by facts and reason, not by appeals to authority or perceived popular opinion.

 * **Differences of Opinion**: Understand that people will have differences of opinion and that every design or implementation choice carries trade-offs and costs.
 There is seldom a right answer.